Luxury (Iowa band)

 Luxury was a power pop rock music band from Des Moines, Iowa that played together from 1977 – 1982.
 It released two 7" singles and one EP.

 Luxury's single "Green Hearts" has appeared on the Declaration of Independents compilation as well as the Yellow Pills: Prefill and the Buttons: Starter Kit compilations.
-It was also used in the soundtrack of the movie Summerhood aka Age of Summerhood directed by Jacob Medjuck.
+It was also used in the soundtrack of the movie Summerhood Age of Summerhood directed by Jacob Medjuck.

 Luxury's single "One In A Million" also appeared on the Yellow Pills: Prefill and the Buttons: Starter Kit compilations.
 The single "Countdown" also appeared on the Buttons: Starter Kit compilation.